stellojs/stello/README.md

 - `helpers/` a folder containing handlebars helpers.
 When you build with Stello each `*.js` file in this directory will be converted into a helper with the same name.
-Each file should export a function with returns a valid handlebars helper.
+Each file should export a function which returns a valid handlebars helper.
 The exported function will be passed references to arrays containing all board cards and all board lists, useful for working in a context other than the top level.
-- `partials/` similar to the helpers folder, each `*.hbs` file in this folder will be converted to a handlebars partial with the same name.
+- `partials/` similar to the helpers folder, each `*.hbs` file in this folder will be converted into a handlebars partial registered under the same name.
 - `index-board.*.hbs`- A board template file.
-Stello will create a new file in `./dist` using this template, applying your entire board's data to it
+Stello will create a new file in `./dist` using this template, applying your entire board's data to it.
 - `index-card.*.hbs` - A list template file.
 Stello will create a new file in `./dist` using this template for each list on your board.
 - `index-list.*.hbs` - A card template file.
 Stello will create a new file in